Treat Yo’Self, My Little Mess Maker: Buy More Art Supplies

-And if you are running a full-time art business, then your art supply shopping trips just become inventory restocking.
-Most of the time, I don’t want to buy new supplies, but I run out of paint and canvases and can’t make more art without placing an order.
+And if you are running a full-time art business, then your art supply shopping trips just become inventory restocking (also a tax write-off, so make sure to keep those receipts!).
+These days, I don’t actually want to buy new supplies, but I run out of paint and canvases and can’t make more art without placing an order.

 5. Are you hunting for the best deals?